zuozhenggh/learning-library/solutions-library/oci-move-improve/lift-third-party-app/lift-third-party-app.md

-# Lab 1: Lifting a Third Party Application to the Cloud
+# Lifting a Third Party Application to the Cloud

 ## Introduction
 This lab walks you through the steps to capture an image of an existing, on-prem third party application.
 First you will capture a .ova file of the application and convert it to a cloud compatible .vmdk file.
 From there you will import the .vmdk to Object Storage and then create a cloud-native server that will use the file as a custom image.
 For a technical overview of this portion of the lab see the following videos: